 - FlytNow Enterprise works with all popular Drone-in-a-Box hardware and charging pads.
 In a fully integrated response system, a request from a HAZMAT technician for a drone recon can be routed to a nearby DiaB station from where a drone can launch itself and perform the task.

 - The advanced-mission planner can achieve flight automation of drones.
 Drones can be deployed automatically from remote locations with the support of UTM service providers like Airmap.

 - AI-based add-on features.
-A drone in a HAZMAT response can leverage features like object detection to automatically identify critical features of the situation.
+A drone in a HAZMAT response can leverage features like object detection to identify critical features of the situation automatically.

 - DroneLogbook integration for robust flight data management.
 Public safety personnel can capture flight data of every drone flight with DroneLogbook and auto-generate meaningful reports for compliance purposes.

-HAZMAT incidents are a grave danger not just to the people but the environment as well.
-This is why it’s important to deploy the best technology available to address such situations.
+HAZMAT incidents are a grave danger not just to the people but to the environment as well.
+This is why deploying the best technology available to address such situations is important.
 Drones, as cutting-edge technology, have immense potential for HAZMAT response and are quickly becoming an integral part of the standard response in many countries.

 Public safety drones can make a big difference, but managing them can be a challenge as fleets of drones get incorporated for parallel missions.
-This is where FlytNow, as a cloud-based offering, enables fleet management and sharing of aerial data easy and quick, across multiple agencies for better coordination.
+This is where FlytNow, a cloud-based offering, enables fleet management and sharing of aerial data easily and quickly across multiple agencies for better coordination.

 Various Drone forums cover more about Hazmat response and uses of Mavic drones for the public safety use case.To experience FlytNow, sign up for our free trial for 7 days using this link: https://app.flytnow.com/OrIf you are interested in partnering with us, please reach out to us using the form here: https://flytnow.com/partner/.